Supernile/WikiCarWebsite/README.md

 # WikiCarWebsite
+A project made at the Scrapyard hackathon 2025

 # How to use
 To use this project, simply download the directory and run the wikicargame.html file.
 Make sure to disable popup disabling else the code will not function correctly